hoppersroppers/fundamentals/Mindset/0-ThisStuffisHard.md

 # This Stuff is Hard

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/Aq7sSIGi9b0?wmode=opaque" width="640"></iframe>I'm
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/Aq7sSIGi9b0?wmode=opaque" width="640"></iframe>

-beating a dead horse here, but I want to make sure that you won't be surprised.
+I'm beating a dead horse here, but I want to make sure that you won't be surprised.

 There is an idea out there known as "Effort Shock" popularized by an